jaredboice/uptown-dropdown/README.md

                 name="my-uptown-component"
                 uid={Symbol('uptown-dropdown-render-id')}
-                expanded={false} // track in your app's state as needed placeholder="choose your fate" // start with something simple like "select" centerPlaceholder={true}
+                expanded={false} // track in your app's state as needed placeholder="what is thy bidding?" // start with something simple like "select" centerPlaceholder={true}
+                linkStyles={true}
                 anime={true}
                 calculateDimension={true}
                 maxWidth="600px"